parallaxsecond/rust-psa-crypto/psa-crypto-sys/README.md

 require only the spec-defined bits of the API (namely the constants and types) you can simply disable default features.

-Currently the version of MbedTLS built is based on the `development` branch of their repository, as the Mbed Crypto functionality has not yet been included in a standard release.
+Currently the version of MbedTLS built is 2.22.0